xtuml/bridgepoint/doc-internal/process/HOWTO-create-new-development-workspace-Linux.md

   _- Select Next
   _- Select all the branches
   _- Select Next
-  _- For the Local Destination select your github/repos folder (e.g. ~/git).
+  _- For the Local Destination select your github/repos folder (e.g. ~/git, which these instructions will use).
      NOTE: DO NOT SELECT YOUR WORKSPACE!
 This is the local repository location.
   _- Select Finish.